Couapy/Toi/README.md

 Edit *settings.py* and set **DEBUG** to `False`.
 Then add your domain to **ALLOWED_HOSTS**

+### Database configuration

-Create a `database.conf` and paste this :
+Please create a `database.conf` like this to configuration the database connection:

 ~~~~Properties
 [client]